 - Step 1: In a double boiler, over slow-simmering hot water, melt the chocolate and butter.
 Stir until smooth.
 Transfer to a large bowl to cool slightly.

 - Step 2: While the chocolate is cooling, place the egg whites in the bowl of an electric mixer.
 Using the whisk attachments, whip at medium speed until frothy.
 Add the sugar and increase to high speed.
 Continue to whip at high speed until soft peaks form.
 Set aside.

-- Step 3: Add the Cognac to the cooled chocolate (the chocolate should be warm to the touch but not hot), and whisk with a wire whisk until just incorporated.
+- Step 3: Add the Cognac to the cooled chocolate – the chocolate should be warm to the touch, but not hot – and whisk with a wire whisk until just incorporated.
 Add the egg yolks one at a time and whisk until just incorporated.
-With a silicone spatula, fold in the whip cream until well incorporated.
+With a silicone spatula, fold in the whipped cream until well incorporated.
 Then, very gently, fold in half the egg whites until well incorporated.
-Finish by folding in the remaining egg whites until just incorporated, being careful not to over-mix.
+Finish by folding in the remaining egg whites until just incorporated, being careful not to overmix.
 Spoon the mousse in espresso cups and refrigerate for at least 4 hours.